Skip to main content

 • DAINTREE_WORKTREE_NAME: short name of the worktree

-• DAINTREE_RESOURCE_ENDPOINT: endpoint returned by the last status call
+• DAINTREE_RESOURCE_ENDPOINT: endpoint from the last status call

 • DAINTREE_RESOURCE_STATUS: raw output of the last status command